umbraco/UmbracoDocs/Add-ons/UmbracoCourier/Architecture/DataResolvers.md

 # Dataresolvers
-A dataresolver is a way to add meaning to objects courier doesn't understand.
-For instance, if you have a document with a custem data type, and the data type stores a NodeID reference to another page (like a content picker), Courier doesn't know the number refers to another node, but by adding a dataresolver, you can tell courier that items with the data type, contains a node ID, and add the needed dependencies and resources to have a successful deployment.
+A dataresolver is a way to add meaning to objects Courier doesn't understand.
+For instance, if you have a document with a custem data type, and that data type stores a NodeID reference to another page (like a content picker), Courier doesn't know that the number refers to another node.
+By adding a dataresolver, you can tell Courier that items with the data type, contains a NodeID, and it will add the needed dependencies and resources to have a successful deployment.

 ### AscxFiles
 * **Full name:** `Umbraco.Courier.DataResolvers.ascxFiles`